| Pertile was born on 9 November 1885

 Chiarella to sing La traviata and Fra Diavolo, Pertile spent

 the rest of the year in South America.
-On the 2nd of June,
+On June 2nd,

 Pertile made his debut at Buenos Aires' Teatro Colón